yw101004244/yw101004244.github.io/_pages/about.md

 ##### [The Bearing Wall and the Flowers: Leadership and Invisible Labor in an Online Community (2025)](https://yw101004244.github.io/understanding/online-communities/)

-An anonymized case study of leadership, coordination, incentives, and invisible labor in a large online community.
+A case study of leadership, coordination, incentives, and invisible labor in a large online community.